 Head Coach Allora Miller

-Allora Miller is entering her first season at Hill College.
+Allora Miller is entering her third season at Hill College.

 Over four seasons, she has collected over 350+ community service hours for her team.

 Prior to joining her alma mater, Miller spent time coaching and playing professionally oversees in the Austrian Softball League.
 In her first season, the team collected the first two wins since the program restarted.
 In her second season, the team finished second in the league and their first league tournament appearance, two golden glove awards, and the development of a younger league.

 Allora joined Northwestern Oklahoma State University in 2012.
 She was the first NCAA Division II class for Northwestern during the transition from NAIA.
 She received two Great American Conference Pitcher of the Week awards and her first Collegiate No-Hitter.
 Prior to transferring to Northwestern, Miller attended NJCAA Division I National Champions, Miami Dade College where they achieved first place in the Conference and State Tournament, and placed 4th at the NJCAA Division I Nationals in St. George, Utah.